I2C Signal Integrity: Measurement and Electrical Validation

-For successful interoperation of IC using I2C bus, the electrical characteristics of physical layer signals of I2C SCL and SDA signals should be compatibility.
-The timing between the master and slave devices should be within electrical specifications defined in the I2C Specification by NXP Semiconductor.
+For successful interoperation of IC using an I2C bus, the electrical characteristics of physical layer signals of I2C SCL and SDA signals should be compatible.
+The timing between the master and slave devices should be within the electrical specifications defined in the I2C Specification by NXP Semiconductor.
 The electrical measurement list is as follows:

 The detailed definitions of each of these measurements are as below:

-fSCL SCL Clock frequency: Inverse of one cycle period measured at 30% of amplitude of SCL signal.
-It should be measured at first cycle of after the START condition.
+fSCL SCL Clock frequency: Inverse of one cycle period measured at 30% of the amplitude of SCL signal.
+It should be measured at the first cycle after the START condition.

-tr rise time of the SCL and SDA signals: time taken by rising edge to reach 70% of the amplitude from 30% of the amplitude of SCL and SDA signals.
+tr, rise time of the SCL and SDA signals: time is taken by the rising edge to reach 70% of the amplitude from 30% of the amplitude of SCL and SDA signals.

-tHIGH High period of the SCL Signal: It is minimum high time that should be maintained by SCL signal.
-It is measured as half period measured at 70% of the amplitude of SCL signal.
+tHIGH High period of the SCL Signal: It is the minimum high time that should be maintained by the SCL signal.
+It is measured as a half period measured at 70% of the amplitude of the SCL signal.

-tSU; STO Setup time at STOP condition: It is measured at STOP condition of I2C frame.
-It is measured as time between 70% of the amplitude at rising edge of SCL signal to 30% of the amplitude of SDA signal at STOP condition.
+tSU; STO Setup time at STOP condition: It is measured at STOP condition of the I2C frame.
+It is measured as the time between 70% of the amplitude at the rising edge of the SCL signal to 30% of the amplitude of the SDA signal at the STOP condition.

-tSU;STA Setup time for repeated START condition: This measurement is carried out at repeated START condition only.
-It is time measured between SCL and SDA signal at 70% amplitude of the signals.
+tSU;STA Setup time for repeated START condition: This measurement is carried out at repeated START conditions only.
+It is time measured between SCL and SDA signals at 70% amplitude of the signals.

 tVD; DAT Data Valid time: Measured at every data and clock transition.
-This is measured with reference to 30% amplitude falling edge of SCL to 70% of rising edge or 30% of the falling edge of SDA signal.
+This is measured concerning the 30% amplitude falling edge of SCL to 70% of the rising edge or 30% of the falling edge of the SDA signal.
 The I2C specification maximum allowed data valid time at different I2C speeds.

 I2C Protocol Electrical Measurement Challenges:

-During electrical validation of I2C bus, test engineers need to ensure the I2C bus should comply with electrical parameters of I2C Bus.
-The challenges faced while electrical validation of I2C bus as follows:
+During the electrical validation of the I2C bus, test engineers need to ensure the I2C bus should comply with the electrical parameters of the I2C Bus.
+The challenges faced while the electrical validation of the I2C bus is as follows:

 - Test/Design Engineer must know I2C Protocol behavior at the physical layer of I2C Bus

-- Electrical parameter measurements must be carried out at different protocol state ( example; stop bit, ack bit and so forth)
+- Electrical parameter measurements must be carried out at different protocol states (for example; stop bit, ack bit, and so forth)